Grimsthorpe Castle: The Tudor period

 This grant by Henry VIII, Henry Tudor's son, to the 11th Baron Willoughby de Eresby was made in 1516, together with the hand in marriage of Maria de Salinas, a Spanish lady-in-waiting to Queen Catherine of Aragon.
 Their daughter Katherine inherited the title and estate on the death of her father in 1526, when she was aged just seven.
 In 1533, she became the fourth wife of Charles Brandon, 1st Duke of Suffolk, a close ally of Henry VIII.
 In 1539, Henry VIII granted Charles Suffolk the lands of the nearby suppressed Vaudey Abbey, founded in 1147, and he used its stone as building material for his new house.
 Suffolk set about extending and rebuilding his wife's house, and in only eighteen months it was ready for a visit in 1541 by King Henry, on his way to York to meet his nephew, James V of Scotland.
 In 1551, James's widow Mary of Guise also stayed at Grimsthorpe.
 The house stands on glacial till and it seems that the additions were hastily constructed.
 Substantial repairs were required later owing to the poor state of the foundations, but much of this Tudor house can still be seen today.

 During Mary's reign the castle's owners, Katherine Brandon, Duchess of Suffolk (née Willoughby) and her second husband, Richard Bertie, were forced to leave it owing to their Anglican views.
 On Elizabeth's succeeding to the throne, they returned with their daughter, Susan, later Countess of Kent and their new son Peregrine, later the 13th Baron.
 He became a soldier and spent much of his time away from Grimsthorpe.
 Household accounts from this time have several references to theatrical performances for the family at Grimsthorpe and elsewhere, including a man on a hobby-horse in February 1561 and a puppet show in August 1561.
+Elizabeth I came to Grimsthorpe on 6 August 1566.